Storing Image Data in NWB

 OpticalSeries is for time series of images that were presented to the subject as stimuli.
 We will create an OpticalSeries object with the name "StimulusPresentation" representing what images were shown to the subject and at what times.

 Image data can be stored either in the HDF5 file or as an external image file.
-For this tutorial, we will use fake image data with shape of ('RGB', 'y', 'x', 'time') = (200, 50, 50, 3).
+For this tutorial, we will use fake image data with shape of ('time', 'x', 'y', 'RGB') = (200, 50, 50, 3).
 As in all TimeSeries, the first dimension is time.
 The second and third dimensions represent x and y.
 The fourth dimension represents the RGB value (length of 3) for color images.
+Please note: As described in the dimensionMapNoDataPipes tutorial, when a MATLAB array is exported to HDF5, the array is transposed.
+Therefore, in order to correctly export the data, we will need to create a transposed array, where the dimensions are in reverse order compared to the type specification.

 NWB differentiates between acquired data and data that was presented as stimulus.
 We can add it to the NWBFile object as stimulus data.